13/11/2024

 Understanding Regulatory and Compliance Matters

-M&a regulatory compliance
+M&A regulatory compliance

 M&A transactions must follow strict laws and guidelines.
 In the UK, various bodies ensure these rules are met.
 A key player is the Competition and Markets Authority (CMA).
 It focuses on deals that could significantly lower market competition.